gfetterman/undone/README.md

-# undo stacks
+# undone

 Version: 0.1.1

 ## Three implementations

-There are three basic ways to implement an undo stack.
+This module offers three undo stack implementations.
 Each has different tradeoffs, and may be better suited to a given situation than the others.

 ### 1. Reversible operations